 “Conservative care is always the first line of defense against pain and disability of lower back pain; I recommend patients follow through with an initial care plan, which could range from two to six weeks depending on the diagnosis and presentation of the patient,” said Dr. Langmaid.
 According to Dr. Langmaid, conservative care can be considered unsuccessful if the patient didn’t achieve their pain relief goals during treatment or if his or her condition is no longer improving.

 It may also be time to seek surgical treatment when there is a significant increase in pain, decline in muscle tone and ability to walk or perform basic motor functions.

 “If one day you’re able to walk to the mailbox, then the next day you can’t get out of a chair, that’s a sharp decline in motor function and requires immediate attention,” said Dr. Langmaid.
 “But most people will see a slow progression as symptoms worsen.”

 At Laser Spine Institute, our minimally invasive outpatient procedures can provide relief from chronic neck or back pain if conservative care is unsuccessful.
 Using a less than 1-inch incision, our highly skilled surgeons use muscle-sparing techniques as an alternative to traditional open back surgery — but that’s not all we do.

-We create a personalized, healing atmosphere for each patient at our state-of-the-art facilities.
-If you’re looking for the next step in your journey to relief from chronic neck or back pain, call a Laser Spine Institute team member today.
+As a Planetree approved partner, we create a personalized, healing atmosphere for each patient at our state-of-the-art facilities.
+If you’re looking for the next step in your journey to relief from chronic neck or back pain, call a Spine Care Consultant at Laser Spine Institute today.